JGuan-lab/Cell-type-specific-predictive-model/README.md

 The codes were used for the analyses of single-nucleus gene expression data of ASD and controls for identifying cell type-specific ASD-associated genes and gene sets.
 The analyzed single-nucleus gene expression data was deposited at: https://doi.org/10.5281/zenodo.4319554

+The codes correspond to the following paper, where further details can be found:
+Guan, J., Wang, Y., Lin, Y. et al. Cell Type-Specific Predictive Models Perform Prioritization of Genes and Gene Sets Associated With Autism, Front.
+Genet., 11: 1778.  https://doi.org/10.3389/fgene.2020.628539

 ## About computation time and memory usage

 The codes except MultiLabelModeling are run independently for each cell type.